Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable

 To illustrate the magnitude of the different errors we show an example of such rollouts and the corresponding predictions using the different methods in Figure~\ref{fig:AD-waterbag-ex_rolllout_dif_normal_-1_0}.

-While the PS-Tensor and PS-NN method do not seem to produce systematic errors over long rollout period, the operator retrieved from particle tracks does not correctly capture the phase space dynamics observed in the PIC data.
-We provide additional examples for different sub-populations, with similar conclusions, in ~\ref{app:ad_extra_rollouts}.
+While the PS-Tensor and PS-NN method do not seem to produce systematic errors over a long rollout period, the operator retrieved from particle tracks does not correctly capture the phase space dynamics observed in the PIC data.
+We provide additional examples for different subpopulations, with similar conclusions, in~\ref{app:ad_extra_rollouts}.

 It is important to clarify why estimates from particle tracks are incorrect for the simulation set under study: there is a lack of separation between the time-scales of the collisional processes and the collective plasma oscillations.
 The plasma period is being resolved by the phase space diagnostics ($\Delta t\omega_p \approx 1)$ in order to capture the smooth evolution of the distribution function.
 This should bias the particle tracks statistics since measures of $<\Delta v_i>$ and $<\Delta v_i\Delta v_j>$ over particles will contain the super-position of the e-e collisions, as well as the plasma oscillations.
 Since the PS-Tensor and PS-NN models learn the coefficients from the coarser phase space distribution, and are optimized for long-term accuracy, they do not seem to be impacted by the underlying oscillation.
-We further support this argument by repeating the analysis for an equivalent setup with lower collisionality (where collisional dynamics occur over larger time-scales than the plasma oscillation), see ~\ref{app:estimation_of_coefficients_from_tracks} and ~\ref{app:sim-2} .
+We further support this argument by repeating the analysis for an equivalent setup with lower collisionality (where collisional dynamics occur over larger time-scales than the plasma oscillation), see~\ref{app:estimation_of_coefficients_from_tracks} and~\ref{app:sim-2} .
 For that case, we observe a significant decrease in the errors obtained for estimates from tracks, while still observing a benefit in using the phase space based approach.
-These results provide an important insight for future works who might want to use similar strategies to study strongly-coupled systems.
+These results are in agreement with similar findings for thermal plasma setups studied in~\cite{carvalho2026learning} and provide an important insight for future works who might want to use similar strategies to study strongly-coupled systems.